We would love for you to join us in worship. Here are some details about our services as well as more information about

 Durango, CO 81301

 Our contemporary services have a full band playing many of the newest worship songs that are playing on the radio.

 Our traditional services has a full choir along with the timeless hymns of the faith.
 Feel free to sing along and express yourself in worship.

 What Should I Wear?

 There is no dress code at FUMC Durango.
 Just be yourself.
 We are very casual and laid back.
 Come in your jeans, shorts, slacks, or suits.
 You will not be judged by what you wear when you come to our church.

 What about my kids?

 All childcare and Sunday School programs offered for children are free.
 Childcare is offered for children from birth to age 3 in our nursery.

 Children sign in at the Child Check-in Station by the Fellowship Hall doors.

-If interested in more information, contact Theresa at the church office or via her e-mail address: Theresa@fumcdurango.org
+If interested in more information, contact Teresa at the church office or via her e-mail address: Teresa@fumcdurango.org

 When you arrive, we encourage you to stop by Sending Grounds-Our Welcome Center, located to your right when you walk in.
 Grab a cup of coffee, and a sweet treat and make yourself comfortable as you wait for our service to begin.